 - Company name and contact information.

-- Liant product serial number (found on the media label, or registration card, or product banner message).
+- Liant product serial number (found in the Electronic Software Delivery email, on the media label, or in the product banner message).

 - Liant product version number.

 - Operating system and version number.

 - Hardware, related equipment, and terminal type.

 - Exact message appearing on screen.

 - Concise explanation of the problem and process involved when the problem occurred.